Leonardo's Milan: On the Leonardo da Vinci Art Trail

 It's a 12 volume bound set of drawings and writings, created between 1478-1519.
 They were donated to the library by Marquis Galeazzo Arconati in 1637.
 Unlike other places housing Leonardo drawings, like the Galleria Accademia in Venice, the Ambrosiana Library has a rotating selection of drawings on display for all to see.

 The codex covers many topics and reflects Leonardo's status as a gifted polymath.
 It contains images relating to hydraulics, architecture, military devices, human and animal anatomy, the study of flight, and some drawings of "grotesque" figures.
-Grotesque frescos were popularized during the Renaissance, after the discovery of Nero's Golden House in Rome.
+(Grotesque frescos were popularized during the Renaissance, after the discovery of Nero's Golden House in Rome.).
+The codex even suggests that Leonardo was a vegetarian, referencing his disgust at eating animals.

 The Pinacoteca Ambrosiana also houses two rare disputed Leonardos in its 24 galleries, which have not been fully authenticated.
 The first disputed painting is the Portrait of Isabella d'Este, the wife of the Duke of Milan.